Last Updated on October 22, 2024 by Aaron von Frank

 6. Housing & living areas

 Key takeaway: Ducks and chickens both need safe coops and other infrastructure to protect them from predators.
-Chickens may need to have their wing feathers clipped to keep them contained whereas all domestic ducks are flightless.
+Chickens may need to have their wing feathers clipped to keep them contained whereas ALL domestic duck breeds are flightless.

 a.
 Coops